 In the end, the weather turned rainy, but the cemetery set up a canopy for us.
 I read the piece that I had emailed to everybody last fall.
-Abbe read a piece that she’d authored, Martha had brought lots of flowers, Terri led prayers, while Jim and Karen took pictures and contributed some silk flowers to place on my dad’s urn.
+Abbe read a piece that she’d authored, Arlene snapped some pictures, Martha had brought lots of flowers, Terri led prayers, while Jim and Karen took pictures and contributed some silk flowers to place on my dad’s urn.
 It was all improvised and meaningful.

 Abbe ended up staying a week with me, which was longer than she’d planned, because the mountain pass between California and Oregon had filled with snow and ice.
 It was good having her here.
 I really found out what a decisive difference it made to have an actual 3-dimensional human living under the same roof, even for just a week.
 It’s not that we did everything together, as she still has her own friends here, and she enjoys gardening more than I do.
 But after she drove back to Portland, the house felt not much different than the dry insides of the crypt where I last saw my father.

 Now, I’ve lived most of my life alone in various apartments, condominiums, spare rooms, barns and “rabbit hutches” (like the one in Davis pictured here.
 The second picture even shows the kitchen table that I still have, holding up the very computer on which I’m now typing this message!!).